 Online veterinary tech programs incorporate online quizzes and exams, but some may require students to report to a campus to sit for proctored midterms and finals, depending on the school.
 Lab work and clinical practice are the most significant components of an online vet tech program.
 In a clinical setting, students will be asked to demonstrate their skills in anesthesia, operating room technique and sterilization of instruments, diagnostic testing, and more.

 The typical career path for students who complete online veterinary tech degrees is veterinary technologists or technicians.
 Vet techs find employment at private veterinary clinics, veterinary hospitals, research laboratories, animal shelters, and even zoos.
 While state licensing requirements for these professionals vary, most states will require vet techs to be registered, licensed, or certified, according to the U.S. Bureau of Labor Statistics (BLS).
 In most states, the licensure process requires that students pass the Veterinary Technician National Examination.

-The median yearly salary for veterinary techs was $29,710 as of May 2010, the BLS noted.
+The median yearly salary for veterinary techs was $29,710, the BLS noted.
 However, wages were higher for vet techs that worked in research positions.
 Average salaries were $36,450 for vet techs working in higher education institutions and $36,200 for vet techs working in scientific research and development the BLS explained.
-Vet techs can expect spectacular job growth over the next decade, with the BLS projecting 52% employment growth between 2010 and 2020.
+Vet techs can expect spectacular job growth over the next decade, with the BLS projecting 52% employment growth.
 Keep in mind, however, that a degree in veterinary technology does not guarantee you a job, and that salaries vary depending on where you live, how much experience you have, and other factors.